connexcs/docs/docs/customer/package.md

 #### Assign Free Minutes Package

-1. Navigate to Management :material-menu-right: Customer :material-menu-right: Customer[Name] :material-menu-right: Packages :material-menu-right: Click on blue `+` icon..Select the Package created for allocating free minutes.
+1. Navigate to Management :material-menu-right: Customer :material-menu-right: Customer[Name] :material-menu-right: Packages :material-menu-right: Click on blue `+` icon
-2. Fill out the mandatory fields.
+2. Select the Package created for allocating free minutes.
-3. Allot the number of free minutes to your customers
+3. Fill out the required fields.
-4. **Free Minutes** and **Destination** are displayed in the Package Details.
+4. Enter the number of free minutes to be allocated to the customer.
 5. Click on `Save`.

 <img src= "/customer/img/free2.png">